Welcome to Baby Lifestyle Photos 101. In today’s lesson, we’re going to discuss the importance of taking photos of your little one. Listen up!

 You should also make an effort to update the photos hanging around your house, because those little faces mean everything to you and it helps kids recognize their importance in your home and your heart.
 Not to mention that they simply LOVE seeing photos of themselves.

 Did you get all that?
 Sharpen those pencils, and let’s get to work!
-Read on for our favorite photo ideas to capture new memories with your wee one.
+Read on for our favorite photo ideas to capture new memories with your wee one, and grab your free checklist to help you stay on track.

 Your opinion of these toes may transform as they age, but today?
 They’re still so stinkin’ sweet.
 While you're at it, don't forget those ten little fingers that you hold so dear.
 These are the teeny details of childhood that too easily fade from memory - capture them now so you’ll always remember just how tiny and sweet they are.